When relationships go wrong

 Here are some things you can try to repair the relationship:

-1. Write: Each write down what you feel the problem is and exchange letters; then imagine one of your friends had written this letter.
+Each writes down what you feel the problem is and exchange letters; then imagine one of your friends had written this letter.
 What advice would you give to them?
 Often that’s the advice you need to give to yourself!

-6. Have perspective: Probably the most obvious, but the most difficult - try stepping into your partner’s shoes and imagine what it’s like for them.
-If you can do that, it will help you to see a different perspective to the problem and help you find a place where compromise is possible.
+Probably the most obvious, but the most difficult - try stepping into your partner’s shoes and imagine what it’s like for them.
+If you can do that, it will help you to see a different perspective on the problem and help you find a place where compromise is possible.

 If you’ve tried the above - or feel you simply can’t - and any of the following apply to you, then now would be a good time to consider counselling:

 - You feel like you’re stuck in a rut.

 - When you talk, one or both of you, feel like you are talking to a brick wall.